Fortuna Huiusce Diei: Cult statue

-Art works
+Artworks

 The temple housed a number of statues by leading Greek sculptors, including seven nudes and an old man by Pythagoras of Samos, and three works attributed to Phidias, two draped figures (palliata) and a colossal nude.
 Filippo Coarelli argued that the works by Pythagoras represented the Seven against Thebes, with Amphiaraus as the old man, though it has been objected that the Seven would be arrayed for battle, not nude.
 One of the draped sculptures by Phidias was an Athena dedicated by an Aemilius Paullus, a younger relative of the general victorious at Pydna.
 In 168 BC, the general Aemilius Paullus had brought back 250 wagons loaded with looted paintings and sculptures, the Athena among them.

 In the 6th century AD, one temple of Fortuna in Rome held a stone replica of the palladium brought from Troy, but given the number of temples to Fortuna, there is little evidence for the view of some scholars that this replica was lodged with Fortuna Huiusce Diei.

 The Temple of Fortuna Huiusce Diei was among several that had a secondary function as art museums, visited for the art works displayed within them.
 Cicero recommends this temple in particular as a place for viewing fine art by those not wealthy enough to own collections.
 None of the works thought to have been displayed there has been found and identified, with the exception of the main cult statue.